Flank/flank-dashboard/metrics/web/docs/features/public_dashboard/01_public_dashboard.md

 ##### Navigation module changes

-The list of changes this module requires to integrate the public dashboard feature:
+Please consider the following list of changes this module requires to integrate the public dashboard feature:
 - Add the `authState` field of the `AuthState` type to the `NavigationNotifier`.
 - Add the `handleAuthUpdates()` method to the `NavigationNotifier`, which should handle the updating of the `AuthState` in the `AuthNotifier`.
-- Create a set of the pages' `RouteName`, which the anonymous user can visit (at the moment, it is only the `dashboard` route name).
+- Add the `allowsAnonymousAccess` field of the `bool` type to the `RouteConfiguration` class and configure the `allowsAnonymousAccess` value in each `RouteConfiguration` constructor;
-- Add the additional condition to the `_processConfiguration()` method, which should state the following, if the user auth state is logged in anonymously, and they visit the page, whose `RouteName` is not in the anonymous `RouteName` set, then redirect to the `login` page.
+- Add the additional condition to the `_processConfiguration()` method, which should state the following, if the user auth state is logged in anonymously, and the `allowsAnonymousAccess` field of the `RouteConfiguration` is true, then return the current page configuration.

 #### Making things work